simi2426/RDensityPlots/README.md

 plot
 ```

-# Creating Multiple Density Plots in One Graph
+## Creating Multiple Density Plots in One Graph
 R is all about data visualization, and comparing two separate graphs can be difficult.
 For this example, we are going to compare the mean fare paid by males and females on the ship by creating two density plots on a singular graph.

-## Create Density Graph

 ```r
 x = ggplot(train, aes(x = Fare, color = Sex)) +